 In keeping in compliance with the Drug-Free Schools and Communities Amendments of 1989 (Public Law 101-226), a "Drug Free Schools and Campuses" publication, the Williamson College drug prevention policy is provided to the campus community annually.
-Williamson College prohibits the manufacturing, possession, selling, purchasing or use of illegal drugs or alcohol on the college campus or as a part of any collegesponsored activity.
-Students or employees who violate this policy will be subject to disciplinary action up to and including expulsion from the college or termination of employment.
+Williamson College prohibits the manufacturing, possession, selling, purchasing or use of illegal drugs or alcohol on the college campus or as a part of any college-sponsored activity.

-Students and employees in violation of the policy related to drugs or alcohol are required to participate in a prevention program designated by the College with the intention of correcting the problem of the person at his or her own expense.
-The College will determine when the person has satisfactorily corrected the problem.
-Refusal to effectively participate in the program will result in immediate dismissal as a student or employee of the College.
+Students and employees in violation of the policy related to drugs or alcohol are required to participate in a prevention program or see a licensed counselor designated by the College with the intention of correcting the problem of the person at his or her own expense.
+The student or employee must meet weekly for a minimum of three months in the program, and receive a signature from the person who can verify participation in the activity.
+Following completion of the program, the student or employee will remain on a probationary period for three additional months.
+Refusal to effectively participate in the program or meet with a counselor will result in immediate dismissal as a student or employee of the College.